dreamingspires/fastapi-users/docs/configuration/routers/register.md

 By default, any users created by calling the `/register` route are activated upon initialisation.

 If user verification is required, then the `activation_callback` must be supplied to `get_register_router`, the register router generator.
-When this callback is supplied, newly registered users are not activated by default, and a corresponding `/activate/{token}/` route is created.
+When this callback is supplied, newly registered users are not activated by default, and a corresponding `/activate` route is created.

 User activation then proceeds as follows:

 * The user registers using the `/register` route.

-* The `activation_callback` is called, with a unique activation token in [its arguments](#activation-callback).
+* The `activation_callback` is called, with a unique activation token in the request body.

-* The user is activated if this token is supplied as a parameter to the `/activate/{token}/` route before token expiry (after `activation_token_lifetime_seconds`).
+* The user is activated if this token is supplied as a parameter to the `/activate` route before token expiry (after `activation_token_lifetime_seconds`).

-Email verification can be implemented within `activation_callback`, emailing the user with the corresponding `/activate/{token}/` URL.
+Email verification can be implemented within `activation_callback`, emailing the user with the corresponding `/activate` URL.
 An example can be found [below](#activation-callback)

 ## Setup